seligman/microkeys/README.md

 This is a *work in progress*.

-This is a very basic Windows key macro program that runs Python functions in response to key presses, using MicroPython to parse the script.
+This is a key macro program for Windows that runs Python functions in response to key presses, using [MicroPython](https://micropython.org/) to parse the script.
 The long term goal is complete the macro language and improve the UI.
+The simple example shown above shows a formula being typed into a text box, the contents being copied to the clipboard, then the macro key is hit, causing MicroKeys to evaluate the formula and type out the answer.
+More than the use of this particular macro, this is meant as an example of the potential power of having MicroPython available to respond to key presses.

+Right now, if you want to run this locally, you'll need Visual Studio, along with Python 3.9+ and Git in your path.
 To run the POC, sync this project down, then run `get_micropython.py` to sync down MicroPython and patch it to be built as a library in a windows GUI app.
+Then you can open the VS solution, and run it.

-There is much work necessary to get this even to an Alpha, not the least of which:
+There is much work necessary to get this to an alpha release, you can track the [status here](TODO.md).

-- Add features to `keys.press`, like ctrl, shift, alt, ~ for enter, etc
-- Implement `mouse.click` and such for some basic mouse features.
-- Hook up exception handling to log errors.
-- Log stdout/stderr to the application itself.
-- Some memory leak testing, fixing of all the bugs.
-- Improve UI.
-- Documentation, including a mock `keys` package to make development easier.
-- Make the "embed as a library" changes to MicroPython something that can be merged back into that project.
-- Other functions as necessary to ease macros.

 Questions?
 Feedback?
 [E-mail me](mailto:scott.seligman@gmail.com).